tldr-pages/tldr/contributing-guides/style-guide.md

 ## More information links

 On the `More information` line, prefer linking to the author's provided documentation.

-When not available, use <https://manned.org/> as the default fallback.
+When not available, use <https://manned.org/> as the default fallback (or any other is there is no the corresponding page on manned.org).
+Otherwise don't create `More information` link.

+## See also links

+If you know some related commands to that one you edit now you can add `See also:` line before `More information` link (if it exists).
+All listed commands on this line must be comma-separated and wrapped in backticks.

 ## Tool oriented guides